Japanese Cultural Center | Honolulu Attractions

 Also located at the Japanese Cultural Center, The Seikoan Teahouse is another way to learn more about Japanese culture.
 Enjoy an authentic tea ceremony in one of the 3 tea rooms.
 The resource center and library is available for students or for anyone who wants to dig deeper into the study of Japanese people in Hawaii.

-Ambassador Hotel – An Oahu Hotel is located near many of the top Activities in Honolulu.
-Add this Honolulu Attraction to your list of things to see during your next stay at our Oahu Hotel.
+Ambassador Hotel – An Oahu Hotel is located near many of the top Honolulu Attractions like the Japanese Cultural Center.

 Monday through Friday 8 a.m. to 4:30 p.m.